vigneshbhaskaran/riverpod_cart_app/README.md

 # riverpod_ecommerce

-A new Flutter project.
+A Flutter e-commerce demo app using Riverpod for state management.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This Flutter application is a lightweight e-commerce demo that allows users to browse products and manage their shopping cart.
+It's built using Riverpod for state management and follows best practices for clean and reactive Flutter development.

+### Features

+1.Product listing with dynamic UI
+2.Add/remove items from cart
+3.Riverpod's Notifier/Provider state management
+4.Modular and maintainable architecture

 A few resources to get you started if this is your first Flutter project: